Jc7j/Tough-Talks/README.md

-Fully anon tweeting
+Todo:

-Use a cron job to check every hour any timeTillExpired is expired then delete expired ones
+1. Fully anon tweeting?

-1. Add functionasliy to fetchCardData and this will be dynamic (streaming) as cards will be continously added and deleted.
+2. Use a cron job to check every hour any timeTillExpired is expired then delete expired ones ?
-   1. Have to ensure these posts are limited by twice a day.
+3. Add functionality to fetchCardData and this will be dynamic (streaming) as cards will be continuously added and deleted.
-   2.
+4. Ensure Users can only post twice or whatever amount of days.